wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/retail-intelligent-order-management/includes/create-orchestration-flow.md

 In this task, you'll test the orchestration flow that you created in the previous task.
 You’ll create a sample order in BigCommerce by setting the delivery city as Seattle.
 When the sales orders flow into Intelligent Order Management, the order gets validated and marked as **Order Validated**.

 > [!Note]
-> While you’re creating an order in BigCommerce, ensure that the item is **Able Brewing System** because it’s the only item that’s set up in internal-external mapping.
+> While you’re creating an order in BigCommerce, ensure that the item is **Big Commerce** because it’s the only item that’s set up in internal-external mapping.

 1. Go to the BigCommerce e-commerce portal store and sign in with the registered credentials.